 The Rio Tinto Community Fund was established in 2002.
-The QAL General Manager is the chair of this Fund.
+The QAL General Manager is currently the chair of this Fund.
 The Rio Tinto Community Fund invests in long term areas of need in Gladstone which can make a difference in a sustainable way without creating dependency.
 This is achieved through building knowledge, engaging the right stakeholders and developing solutions in partnership with community.

 If you would like to understand more about the Rio Tinto Community Fund please go to www.hereforgladstone.com.au.

 QAL believes that good management of community relationships is as necessary to our business as the management of our operations.
-Integral to this is mutual respect, which depends on our understanding of the issues that are important to you and our community understanding what is important to us.

 You can make an enquiry or lodge a concern about QAL’s operations through ROCS or by calling the QAL Community Hotline number – 1800 181 110.